patrycas/AR_2/README.md

 # AR-2-
 In this example we will see the analysis of AR (2) using MATLAB.
+For that, From the Shillers webpage download "U.S. Stock Markets 1871-Present and CAPE Ratio" and take the stock price index (column B), then we need to import the data of the following form:\\

-##### 1. Load the data: From the Shillers webpage download the stock price index (column B).
-For that we need to import the data of the following form:\\
+                             ####stock_price= xlsread('data.xlsx’,'Data','B: B')\\

-                             stock_price= xlsread('data.xlsx’,'Data','B: B')
+After loading the data, we begin the analysis of an AR (2).
+Something very important before the analysis, we should know if the process is causal and stationary.